ssvassiliev/Summer_School_OpenMP/_episodes/login.md

 2. Presentation when you were setting up exercises - Too much jumping between windows and showing only terminal or only document at a time. it would help to organize presentation so that you would have a tiled window so that they would have exercise questions, instructions and terminal side by side.

-3. Exersice - Taking code from a temporary shared document in not optimal.
+3. Exercise - Taking code from a temporary shared document in not optimal.
 Code should be available on a webpage, and/or as files.
 It was a last minute fix.

 4. FYI Formatting issues after pasting code from a document can be fixed in vi in one simple command: gg=G. Vi does a wonderful job with automatic indentation!